 Implant Based Reconstruction

-In some cases, the implant can be directly placed at the time of the mastectomy making it a “single stage direct implant”.
-This option will be decided between you and your surgeon prior to the mastectomy in order to determine if you would be a good candidate.
+In some cases, the implant can be directly placed at the time of the mastectomy making it a “single stage direct implant.”
+This option will be decided between you and your surgeon prior to the mastectomy if it is determined that you are a good candidate.